tarof429/stuckathome/kvm/part1_setting_up_kvm.md

 ## Ignore (R)STP and immediately activate the bridge
 SkipForwardingDelay=yes
 ```

+Note that the name of the interface depends may vary by system.

 The *netctl* command should see both profiles.
 Below, we see that *enp37s0* is enabled while *bridge* is not.